 $220 “Majority world” individuals WORKING WITH a “Western” organization that can help cover the cost ($180 per person if two or more register together as a team).

 $90 “Majority world” individuals NOT WORKING WITH a “Western” organization.
 Limited to five per cohort ($50 per person if two or more register together).

-An additional "early registration" discount of $20 is available to those who register and pay by October 8, 2020 (14 days before the course start date).
-For example, if you qualify for the standard registration of $260 but register with a teammate and register by October 8, your cost would be $200 per person.
+An additional "early registration" discount of $20 is available to those who register and pay by March 18, 2021 (14 days before the course start date).
+For example, if you qualify for the standard registration of $260 but register with a teammate and register before the early date, your cost would be $200 per person.

 Because we hold ourselves to a high standard, we are happy to offer a refund for anyone dissatisfied with the course.
 Here is our commitment to excellence.

 - Take the course as a team: The class will make the most impact if students take the course in small teams (2 or more students) to enable collaboration and immediate application in their ministry context.

 - Attend 4 of 5 live sessions.
 These sessions will be recorded for later review.